jsbenin/docs-trivule/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature`
 3. Make your changes
-4. Run tests and linting: `npm run lint`
+4. Run tests and linting: `pnpm lint`
 5. Commit your changes: `git commit -m "Add your message"`
 6. Push to your branch: `git push origin feature/your-feature`
 7. Open a Pull Request